Past Perfect

 1. The three most important irregular verbs

-The three most important irregular verbs are BEHAVE, and DO.
+The three most important irregular verbs are BE, HAVE, and DO.
 The simple past forms for BE are different depending on the subject.

 Pronoun